chaosleaguewiki/chaosleaguewiki.github.io/docs/index.md

 # Welcome

-/// warning | Work in Progress
+/// wip | Work in Progress
 This Wiki is a work in progress and may contain outdated and/or incomplete information.
 If you can, consider [contributing to the wiki on GitHub][repo].
 ///